tytydraco/yessleep/out/My_husband_and_I_bought_a_new_house_Turns_out_we_werent_the_only_ones_living_in_it.md

 **I know you're reading this, Jane Wilder.
 Get out of our house now or we'll make you leave.**

-Goosebumps covered my skin, as I kept staring at the message like I was suffering from a seizure.
+Goosebumps covered my skin under the warm sheets, as I kept staring at the message like I was suffering from a seizure.
 I was completely frozen in shock and worry.
 At that moment, there was a shrill scream down the hall.
 It sounded like one of a little girl's.
 It wasn't Eliza's, that's for sure.
 It sounded child-like and demonic and distorted.
 Footsteps followed after.
 They came in a pair, one sounding like high heels hitting the floor, and one sounding like regular shoes slapping against the wood.
 They walked slowly and I heard the twins' and Joseph's room door open for a few seconds, and then shut.
 My heart pounded, as I frantically reached for the baby monitor on the nightstand.

 It had gotten turned off at some point in the night, which didn't normally happen.
 I shook it vigorously hoping it turn on.
 Then, the screen flickered showing the feed of the kids sleeping.
 The twins were safe and sound on their bunkbeds, and Joseph was asleep in his crib.